ProjectOpenSea/SIPs/SIPS/sip-14.md

     },
     "maxRedemptionsPerToken": {
       "type": "string",
       "description": "The maximum number of redemptions per token.
-When isBurn is true should be 1, else can be a number based on the trait redemptions limit."
+When isBurn is true should be 1, else can be a number based on the trait redemption limit."
     },
     "isBurn": {
       "type": "string",